dansmyers/AI/4-Backprop/README.md

 ## Overview

 The purpose of this lab is to give you a chance to practice the details of the backpropogation algorithm.
-You'll start by working through the calculations by hand, then move to a Python implementation.
+You'll start by working through the calculations by hand (but only a few examples), then move to a Python implementation.

+The second challenge project builds on this assignment to generalize the backpropagation implementation.

+## Paper

+In addition to these problems, complete the next steps in `Paper.md`.
+The goal of this fourth phase is to prepare your actual draft.
+You have more freedom to choose your own prompts, so think about how to use AI effectively as a co-writer.
+Remember that I want you to submit your complete log with prompts, AI responses, and your reflections as part of the deliverables.

 ## Network